|

 -

-Required Materials Fee: $20 cash to the instructor at the beginning of the class.
+Required Materials Fee: $20 payable to instructor at the beginning of class will cover all necessary supplies.

 |